Pakistan Markazi Muslim League: Electoral history

-Designated as a Terrorist Organization by the U.S. Department of State
+Structure and ideology

+This party has established an organizational structure down to the sub-level in all provinces of the country, it is headed by a central committee which oversees various province and district level committees and also has a central youth committee.
+During the membership drive in 2023, millions of people obtained membership forms of the organization.
+It has several sub-organizations/wings that operate in all sectors of Pakistani society.
+Muslim Women's League is its women's wing, Muslim Students League is its student wing, Muslim Youth League is its youth wing, Milli Labour Federation is its trade union, it also has a farmer's wing along with a teacher's and a farmer's department.

+It presents itself as an Islamist, conservative and welfarist party, running several public and food charity programs, with beliefs in Islamic democracy, pan-Islamism, Islamic nationalism and Pakistani nationalism.

+Lashkar-e-Taiba front

 On 2 April 2018, the U.S. Department of State designated the MML as well as the Tehreek-e-Azaadi Jammu and Kashmir as aliases of the designated terrorist organization Lashkar-e-Taiba.
 The department said that MML was a political front for LeT.
 Both aliases were included in the Foreign terrorist organisation (FTO) list under Section 219 of the Immigration and Nationality Act, and as a Specially Designated Global Terrorist (SDGT) under Executive Order 13224.
 Facebook removed accounts and pages of the party on 15 July.